Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/README.md

 - **More Monsters**: Need to add monsters from your PDF files to Fantasy Statblocks?
 Use the **[Obsidian 13A Parser](https://github.com/freohr/obsidian-13A-monster-parser)**.
 - **13 Vaults**: Looking for additional third-party resources, or materials that we do not yet or will not host within this vault?
 Take a look at the **[13 Vaults Repo](https://github.com/13vaults/13vaults.com)** and **[www.13vaults.com](https://www.13vaults.com)**.
 - **PDF Text Extraction**: Either **[Text Extractor](https://github.com/scambier/obsidian-text-extractor)** or **[Text Format](https://github.com/Benature/obsidian-text-format)** make taking text from PDF's to Obsidian much, much easier.

+> Additionally, check out the [FAQ in our issue forum](https://github.com/Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/issues/37).